 We are reading 3 variables from the plc.
-In the function node we store the value in flow-public variable (that we can access the value from other nodes asynchron)
+In the function node we store the value in flow-public variable (that we can access the value from other nodes asynchron).

 Description 3 - function node Speed

 After the function node it is connected directly to a gauge-widget to display the value on the dashboard.
-The value is also connected to a limiter note.
+The value is also connected to a limiter node.
 We want only every 5 second the value pushed into the historical graph.

 Description 4 - limiter node